-The AIA invites archaeologists and scholars from related fields to submit an abstract for inclusion in the 2013 AIA Academic Program of the 114th Annual Meeting of the AIA and APA to be held in Seattle, WA, Jan.
-3-6.
-The Program for the Annual Meeting Committee will accept workshops, open session paper and posters submissions, and any provisionally accepted colloquia and workshops that are resubmitting for the deadlines of August 5 or 19 with $25 fee.
-[NEED TO UPDATE] Please see the Call for Papers for full details.
+The AIA invites archaeologists and scholars from related fields to submit an abstract for inclusion in the 2014 AIA Academic Program of the 114th Annual Meeting of the AIA and APA to be held in Chicago, IL, Jan.
+2-5.
+The Program for the Annual Meeting Committee will accept workshops, open session paper and posters submissions, and any provisionally accepted colloquia and workshops that are resubmitting for the deadlines of August 4 or 18 with $25 fee.
+Please see the Call for Papers for full details.

 The American Journal of Archaeology is one of the world's most distinguished and widely distributed archaeological journals.
 It was founded in 1885 and is a leader in ground-breaking articles on archaeology and thoughtful book and museum exhibition reviews.
 The Journal is published quarterly and is available in both print and electronic (PDF) formats.
 Please visit the official website of the AJA (www.ajaonline.org) for abstracts, free (PDF) content, and details on how to subscribe and/or submit to the Journal.